The Great Revival

-The Great Revival, also known as Wo Xin Chang Dan, is a Chinese television series based on the conflict between the Yue and Wu states in the Spring and Autumn period.
-The Chinese title of the series is a Chinese idiom derived from King Goujian of Yue's perseverance in overcoming the odds to revive his fallen state of Yue and conquer the rival state of Wu.
+The Great Revival is a Chinese historical television series based on the conflict between the Yue and Wu states during the Spring and Autumn period.
+The Chinese title of the series is a chengyu derived from King Goujian of Yue's perseverance in overcoming the odds to revive the fallen state of Yue and conquer the rival state of Wu.
 The series was first broadcast on CCTV-8 in mainland China in January 2007.